canstar

 Time of use tariffs

-1. Peak time is when customers are charged the most for power usage as it correlates to the greatest demand on the grid – typically between 3pm and 9pm on weekdays.
+• Peak time is when customers are charged the most for power as it correlates to the greatest demand on the grid – typically between 3pm and 9pm on weekdays.

 Controlled load tariffs

-A controlled load tariff is a separate charge measuring power from high-usage appliances, such as hot water systems or pool pumps.
-Typically, this tariff only applies for limited hours in the day and will only measure usage from the nominated appliance.
+A controlled load (CL) tariff is a separate charge for measuring power use from high-usage appliances, such as hot water systems or pool pumps.
+Typically, this tariff only applies for limited hours daily and only measures usage from the nominated appliance.

-Controlled load tariffs require a separate meter, so you’ll need to request this tariff type from your electricity provider.
+Controlled load tariffs require a separate CL meter or smart meter, so you’ll need to request this tariff type from your electricity provider.
 Controlled load charges are listed on your electricity bill under ‘usage’ and form part of the total amount you’ll be billed for.

 Demand tariffs